Finite Class 2 Nilpotent and Heisenberg Groups: Introduction

 \begin{thm}[{\cite[Theorem 1.3]{nilpotentJordanHomeo}}] The homeomorphism group of every compact topological manifold is nilpotently Jordan. \end{thm}

 \begin{thm}[{\cite[Theorem~1.8]{CsikosMundetPyberSzabo}}] The rank of every finite group acting continuously on a compact manifold $M$ is bounded by a function of $M$. \end{thm}

-\paragraph{Structure of the paper} In \autoref{sec:subdirectProduct}, we prove the first part of \autoref{thm:mainStructure} using induction and find the smallest number of factors needed.
-In \autoref{sec:alterntingModules}, we turn our attention to \nilpotent{2} groups $G$ with cyclic centre.
-The commutator map on these groups induces an alternating bilinear map on the $\Z$-module on $G/G'$.
-We prove the second part of \autoref{thm:mainStructure} by finding a suitable generating set imitating the Darboux basis of symplectic vector spaces.
-In \autoref{sec:HeisenbergGroups}, we define a complex structure and isotropic structure on $G/\Center(G)$.
-This enables us to assign a Heisenberg group to $G$ using a method that is independent on the prime divisors of $|G|$.
-Then we discuss the general idea of modifying the previous construction by extending the centre so that actually $G$ embeds to the resulting Heisenberg group.
-Finally, in \autoref{sec:HeisenbergEmbedding} we prove \autoref{thm:mainHeisenberg} in two steps.
+\paragraph{Structure of the paper} In \autoref{sec:subdirectProduct}, we prove \autoref{part:mainStructureSubdirect} of \autoref{thm:mainStructure} using induction and find the smallest number of factors needed for the subdirect product.
+In \autoref{sec:alterntingModules}, we turn our attention to nilpotent groups $G$ of class at most~$2$ with cyclic centre.
+The commutator map on $G$ induces an alternating bilinear map on the $\Z$-module $G/G'$.
+We prove \autoref{part:mainStructureCentral} of \autoref{thm:mainStructure} by finding a suitable generating set imitating the Darboux basis of symplectic vector spaces.
+We define an additional isotropic complex structure on $G/\Center(G)$.
+In \autoref{sec:HeisenbergGroups}, this additional structure enables us to assign a Heisenberg group to $G$ using a method that is independent of the prime divisors of $|G|$.
+Finally, in \autoref{sec:HeisenbergEmbedding}, we discuss the general idea of modifying the previous construction by extending the centre so that actually $G$ embeds to the resulting Heisenberg group.
+Then we prove \autoref{thm:mainHeisenberg} in two steps.
 First, we consider the special case when the group has cyclic centre and apply the method of the previous two sections.
 Second, we use the reduction of \autoref{sec:subdirectProduct} to handle the general case.

+To help the reader, we demonstrate the details and the ideas of the construction above for the two non-abelian $p$-groups of order $p^3$ in a series of example running from \autoref{sec:alterntingModules} to \autoref{sec:HeisenbergEmbedding}.

 The present paper is the first of two compiled from the thesis of the author \cite{phd}.